denizydmr07/average-imdb-scores-by-actors-actresses/README.md

   - From the title.basics,

-    1. I deleted all the rows which ['titleType'](https://developer.imdb.com/documentation/bulk-data-documentation/data-dictionary/titles#titletype) column is NOT 'movie', namely, I excluded all the titleTypes titshort, tvSeries, tvShort, tvMovie, tvEpisode, tvMiniSeries, tvSpecial, video, videoGame, and tvPilot.
+    1. I deleted all the rows which ['titleType'](https://developer.imdb.com/documentation/bulk-data-documentation/data-dictionary/titles#titletype) column is NOT 'movie'; namely, I excluded all the titleTypes titshort, tvSeries, tvShort, tvMovie, tvEpisode, tvMiniSeries, tvSpecial, video, videoGame, and tvPilot.

 * Notes